 All restaurants have a decor or "theme," but a "theme restaurant" is one in which the theme — rather than the food — drives all decisions.
 Customers are often attracted to theme restaurants, at least initially, by the theme, not the cuisine.
 Examples of theme restaurant chains include Hard Rock Cafe, Rainforest Cafe, NASCAR Cafe, Planet Hollywood and Hooters.

 Food and menu preparation may be what many people first think of when they think of culinary schools.
 However, many culinary schools also teach about non-culinary components of successful restaurant management.
 These components include table settings, design, architecture, decor, lighting, music, and the attire and attitude of the service staff.
 Learning these components can help students to understand several valuable lessons about interacting with theme restaurants, such as:

-Culinary students also learn that successful theme restaurants have themes that complement great food; unsuccessful theme restaurants use their themes to try to camouflage poor food.
+- Restaurant Themes Should Complement, Not Camouflage: Successful theme restaurants have themes that complement great food; unsuccessful theme restaurants use their themes to try to camouflage poor food.